nimrossum/research-project/docs/main.typ

 // Generalizability to very large repos or non-code file
 //

+=== Performance:

-1. Performance: We've found that it is much slower to compute than traditional metrics like LoCC.
+We've found that it is much slower to compute than traditional metrics like LoCC built in to Git Truck.
-  *TODO: Empirical data showing that compression is slower than diffing algorithms*
+=== Scalability

-2. Scalability: For very large repositories, it becomes unfeasible to calculate the compression distance for the entire project at once, as it requires a lot of memory and processing power.
+For very large repositories, it becomes unfeasible to calculate the compression distance for the entire project at once, as it requires a lot of memory and processing power.
 This is due to the fact that the compression algorithm needs to keep track of the entire state of the repository in memory.
 The limited window size @cebrian2005common leading to distorted distance measurements, especially in worst case when comparing identical objects exceeding these size constraints.
-This means that we are back to just measuring something similar to the byte distance
+This means that we are back to just measuring something similar to the byte distance.

+=== Biases

 = 7 Conclusion & Future Work